 Final Thoughts On Helping Your Teenager Understand Loans

 From a young age, many children will be taught to appreciate the value of a dollar.
-No matter how diligently they save, though, many teens may find themselves in a position where it makes sense to take out a loan for college, a car, or another big-ticket expense.
+No matter how diligently they save, though, many teens may find themselves needing to take out a loan for college.
+Or even a car or another big-ticket expense.

-By researching, practicing borrowing, and exploring the repayment process, families can help their teens understand the loan process and the significant impact it will have on teens’ financial futures.
+By researching, practicing borrowing, and exploring the repayment process, families can help their teens understand the loan process and the significant impact debt can have on a teens’ financial futures.